Free Fonts

 - 1001 Free Fonts

 This free fonts site provides a wide variety of True Type and Open Type fonts.
+They are free only for personal use.
 The fonts are organised alphabetically according to the font name.
 Sample text using the font is given.

 - Microsoft Core Fonts